keli5734/RSV_Viral_Dynamics_Study/README.md

 [prediction check and posterior distribution]: plot posterior distributions and prediction check for all age groups

 [Relating qprc and viral titer]: find the best model to relate qprc and viral titer

+[qpcr_qculture_data.zip]: qpcr and qculter data.
+Note that store the data to a local pathway correspoding to the path in "Relating qprc and viral titer"